 A one-of-a-kind underground network

 Montréal is one of the greatest indoor cities in the world, with its 33-km underground city.
-There are 178 entrances to the underground city, where some 500,000 people pass through, safe from bad weather.
 These underground facilities are downtown, mainly underneath tall buildings.

 A rich and diverse climate

 Montréal is far from the ocean and has a continental climate with temperatures that differ greatly from season to season, ranging from 30 °C in the summertime to -30 °C in the wintertime.
 The four seasons have a great deal of influence on residents' lifestyle and behaviour, such as their home heating system or snow removal.